 Mycotoxicosis and Other Diseases and Symptoms

 Mycotoxicosis is toxins that mold (mostly associated with black mold) may produce.
-It has been thought that these toxins can cause other types of symptoms like memory loss, fatigue, or lack of focus.
+It has been thought that these toxins can cause other symptoms like memory loss, fatigue, or lack of focus.
 And diseases such as cancer, autoimmune disease, and idiopathic pulmonary hemorrhage.

 There is no evidence or link between mold and these symptoms or diseases.